The Syrian crisis remains one of the worst emergencies of our time.

 Syrian refugees need your help now

 Desperate to flee the violence in their homeland, thousands have died at sea or perished on land.
-Of those still in Syria, 11.7 million women, children and their families urgently need assistance.
+Of those still in Syria, many women, children and their families urgently need assistance.

 Through our national partners, CARE is delivering emergency aid, shelter kits, food parcels to displaced families in areas under siege within Syria.
 Our partner, Syria Relief are even helping displaced children hear for the first time.
 You can watch the moment 13-year-old Abdulkader received his hearing aid in this video.

 CARE has reached over 4.5 million people affected by the Syria Crisis in Jordan, Lebanon, Turkey, Egypt and Syria, but we still need your help to continue to support the millions more in need.